Skip to content

 Frequently asked questions

-How does a conception date calculator estimate when fertilisation occurred?
+How does a conception date calculator estimate when fertilization occurred?

-The calculator subtracts 266 days from the due date, because a full-term pregnancy from conception to delivery averages 38 weeks (266 days).
-Since ovulation and fertilisation typically occur around cycle day 14, this approach places conception in the correct two-week window after the LMP.
-The result is an estimate — sperm can survive up to 5 days in the reproductive tract, so the actual fertilisation window spans several days.
-Ultrasound dating remains the most precise way to confirm gestational timing.
+The calculator subtracts 266 days from the due date because a full-term pregnancy from conception to delivery averages 38 weeks (266 days).
+The conventional 40-week gestational age is counted from the LMP, adding the ~14-day pre-ovulation window.
+Since ovulation and fertilization typically occur around cycle day 14, this approach places conception in the correct two-week window after the LMP.
+The result is a probabilistic estimate, not a precise date — sperm can survive 3–5 days in the reproductive tract, so the actual fertilization window spans several days centered on ovulation.
+Ultrasound crown-rump length measurement in the first trimester remains the most precise way to confirm gestational timing and indirectly the conception date.

 Why is the conception date different from the last menstrual period date?

-Clinicians date pregnancy from the LMP because it is a known, observable date, whereas the exact moment of ovulation and fertilisation is rarely certain.
-The LMP typically precedes conception by about 14 days in a standard 28-day cycle.
-So while a 40-week pregnancy is counted from the LMP, the embryo is only about 38 weeks old at birth.
-This two-week difference is a built-in offset in all standard pregnancy dating systems.
+Clinicians date pregnancy from the LMP because it is a known, observable date that doesn't require predicting ovulation, whereas the exact moment of fertilization is almost never directly observable.
+In a textbook 28-day cycle, the LMP precedes conception by about 14 days.
+So while a 40-week pregnancy is counted from the LMP, the embryo itself is only about 38 weeks old at birth.
+This two-week offset is a built-in feature of all standard pregnancy dating systems worldwide and is why early ultrasounds may show 'no embryo visible' at 5 weeks gestational age — at that point the embryo is only 3 weeks old.
+Fetal age is sometimes used in scientific contexts but never in routine clinical practice.

 Can the conception date calculator tell me who the father is?

-The conception date calculator provides only a probabilistic window — typically a 5–7 day span — during which fertilisation likely occurred.
-If intercourse with more than one partner happened within that window, the calculator cannot determine paternity.
-DNA paternity testing is the only scientifically reliable method to establish biological parenthood.
-The conception window can, however, help you assess whether timing aligns with a specific encounter, but it should never replace a formal paternity test.
+No — the conception date calculator provides only a probabilistic window, typically a 5–7 day span centered on the most likely ovulation date.
+If intercourse with more than one partner occurred within that window, the calculator cannot determine paternity.
+DNA paternity testing (typically with 99.99%+ accuracy on a 16-marker panel) is the only scientifically reliable method to establish biological parenthood.
+The conception window can help you assess whether timing is plausible for a specific encounter, but timing alone is never definitive.
+Non-invasive prenatal paternity testing using fetal DNA in maternal blood is also available from around 7–9 weeks gestation if early paternity determination is needed.
+For legal or custody purposes, only laboratory DNA testing is admissible.